 Raw materials, like wholesale supplies, have lower prices as the volume increases.
 The higher your Estimated Annual Usage (EAU), the lower the price.
 120,000 pieces per year will be cheaper than 12,000 per year.

 A second factor in volume is Minimum Order Quantity (MOQ).
 For example, electronic components typically come in reels of 5,000.
 If you only need 4,000 for your custom project, the cost of the additional 1,000 needs to be considered.

 If your product requires assembly, then you will need testing and assembly fixtures.
 Types of testing could include function, heat, exposure or lifecycle.

 Testing is the most underestimated factor in your overall cost of quality.
 If you need a more extensive test on each unit to verify function, you should expect a higher cost of quality.

-Every Original Equipment Manufacturer (OEM) and contract manufacturer strives for perfection.
+Every Original Equipment Manufacturer (OEM) and global manufacturer strives for perfection.
 Occasionally imperfect raw materials or components (even a machine failure) can yield a few cosmetic or functional defects that will need to be scrapped.

 You should budget for approximately 1% of the cost.

 Your company, like ours, must pay for the people, materials, machines, insurance, taxes and make a little margin to reinvest back into capital improvements and more people, materials, machines…